Anthony Reid: Touring Cars

 Reid enjoyed a successful stint in Japanese touring cars between 1992 and 1996, driving an ex BTCC Vauxhall Cavalier for Team HKS, winning multiple races.
-He took third place overall in 1994 against the likes of Tom Kristensen, Steve Soper and Joachim Winkelhock.
+He took forth place overall in 1994 against the likes of Tom Kristensen, Steve Soper and Joachim Winkelhock.
 This led to him joining BMS Scuderia Italia, who were running the works Nissan team in Europe.
 After a promising 1996 season, Reid was picked up by RML who had won the works contract from Nissan to race in 1997 in the British Touring Car Championship alongside David Leslie.
 The Primera was brand new and needed development, but the speed he showed in this season was translated into consistent results in 1998, when he fought for the title up to the final round, losing out to Sweden's Rickard Rydell.
-In 1999 he joined Prodrive who had the works Ford contract, to help develop their Mondeo.
+In 1999, he joined Prodrive who had the works Ford contract, to help develop their Mondeo.
 Again he struggled in his first season while setting up the car.
 The closest Reid would come to winning the title was in 2000.
 A collision in the very last round of the season cost him the championship by two points to team-mate Alain Menu.

 Reid driving for Ford in the 2000 British Touring Car Championship.

 Reid driving the West Surrey Racing MG ZS at Brands Hatch during the 2004 British Touring Car Championship season.

-For 2001 he joined West Surrey Racing (WSR) as they developed an MG ZS, not racing until the end of the season but still finding time to win the final race of the season, although the team was not eligible for points.
-He drove for the team for the next 3 seasons, although for 2004 MG pulled out and WSR ran the car privately, only finding the funds to run Reid (whose contract was owned by MG rather than WSR) alongside the better-funded Colin Turkington a few days before the season opened.
+For 2001, Reid joined West Surrey Racing (WSR) as they developed an MG ZS, not racing until the end of the season but still finding time to win the final race of the season, although the team was not eligible for points.
+He drove for the team for the next three seasons, although for 2004 MG pulled out and WSR ran the car privately, only finding the funds to run Reid (whose contract was owned by MG rather than WSR) alongside the better-funded Colin Turkington a few days before the season opened.
 Against all odds this season was the closest he came to winning the title in this car, also winning the Independent's cup ahead of Matt Neal.
 For 2005 WSR was unable to find the funds for him to race, and his planned racing with MG in Germany was scrapped when the company folded.

 Reid later turned to the Argentinian TC2000 series, helping Honda Petrobras to develop their Honda Civic for competition as well as racing it.
 He won the 200 km de Buenos Aires in 2008 racing with José María 'Pechito' López.